naacl-org/naacl-2022-website/_pages/program/schedule.md

 <tbody></tbody>
 </table>
 <div id="introParagraph">
 <p>On this page, you can choose the sessions (and individual papers/posters) of your choice <em>and</em> generate a PDF of your customized schedule!
 This page should work on modern browsers on all operating systems.
-On mobile devices, Safari on iOS and Chrome on Android are the only browsers known to work.
 For the best experience, use a non-mobile device with a resolution of at least 1920x1080 and a full-screen browser.
 For help, simply type "?"" while on the page or click on the "Help" button.</p>
 </div>
 <p class="text-center">
 <a href="#" id="help-button" class="btn btn--small btn--twitter">Help</a>